No Fee Unless We Win

 The Johnson Injury Firm has more than 125 years of collective experience handling injury claims for accident victims.
 We understand the struggles of recovering from a TBI.
 The last thing you want to do is prepare a case against the person responsible for the accident.
 We can take over and complete every step on your behalf so you can focus on healing.

-Call us right now at (804) 262-9000 for a free consultation if someone else’s negligence caused your TBI in an accident in Richmond, VA.
+Call us right now at (804) 262-9000 or contact us online for a free consultation if someone else’s negligence caused your TBI in an accident in Richmond, VA.